MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 Measures help you to better understand customer behaviors and business performance by retrieving relevant values from [unified profiles](data-unification.md).
 For example, a business wants to see the *total spend per customer* to understand individual customer’s purchase history.
 Or measure *total sales of the company* to understand the aggregate-level revenue in the whole business.

-Measures are created using the measure builder, a data query platform with a variety of operators and easy data mapping functions.
+Measures are created using the measure builder, a data query platform with various operators and simple mapping options.
 It also lets you filter the data, group results by attribute, detect [entity relationship paths](relationships.md), and preview the output.

 Use the measure builder to query desired data and extract insights on customer data by creating different measures to plan business activities.
 For example, creating a measure of *total spend per customer* and *total return per customer* can you identify a group of customers with high spend yet high return for you to [create a segment](segments.md) for next best actions.